alters-mit/sticky_mitten_avatar/Documentation/frame_data.md

 `from sticky_mitten_avatar.sticky_mitten_avatar.frame_data import FrameData`

+Data about the scene from the most recent frame about doing an action such as `reach_for_target()`.
-Per-frame data that an avatar can use to decide what action to do next.
+Use this data to plan what the next action should be.
 Access this data from the [StickyMittenAvatarController](sma_controller.md):

 ```python